Norwegian Spekemat is another strong Christmas tradition in Norway. "Spekemat" is used as acommon name for all salted and dried meat from pork and

 See photo by Morten Brun - matprat.no to the left.

-And of course, with the "spekemat" we have to have old, traditional "flatbrød", and if possible: The homemade kind.
+All Norwegian "spekemat" should be eaten together with the old, traditional "flatbrød", and if possible: The homemade kind.

 Flatbrød is also to be bought in the grocery shops, but there's nothing like the thin, homemade, baked by the old women that really know the art.
 Photo: Anna C. Hole - matprat.no